mgramin/malewicz/README.md

 - SQL Market - Make your own templates, share it and use foreign templates
 - Simple and powerful integration with awesome tools, for charts, diagrams etc.
 - Support PostgreSQL (for now)
+- You can reuse your SQL in other contexts and database tools.

 ## Embedded SQL editor